haseebanwar/create-react-pkg/README.md

 ### Post-Processing CSS

 This project uses [rollup-plugin-postcss ](https://www.npmjs.com/package/rollup-plugin-postcss) that integrates Rollup and [PostCSS](https://github.com/postcss/postcss) together.
-In addition to that, it adds adds vendor prefixes automatically to bundled CSS through [Autoprefixer](https://github.com/postcss/autoprefixer) so you don’t need to worry about it.
+In addition to that, it adds vendor prefixes automatically to bundled CSS through [Autoprefixer](https://github.com/postcss/autoprefixer) so you don’t need to worry about it.

-You can customize your target support browsers by adjusting the `browserslist` key in package.json according to the [Browserslist specification](https://github.com/browserslist/browserslist#readme).
+You can customize your target support browsers by adjusting the `browserslist` key in package.json.
+You can read more about Browserslist configuration [here](#configure-supported-browsers).

 For example, this: